 - Not chilled enough in the fridge - chilling is really important to completely set the filling.

 It's funny.
-For such a popular dessert in French pastry shops, most lemon tarts are pretty naked, barely decorated or served with anything at all.
+For such a popular dessert in Parisian pastry shops, most French lemon tarts are pretty naked, barely decorated or served with anything at all.

 Jacques Genin, the French pastry chef renowned for his tarte au citron, decorates his with just a light dusting of lime zest.
 Many pastry shops have followed suit - and so I finely grate on both lemon and lime zest.